Digital Security Explained

 Identity becomes central

-In a Zero Trust architecture, identity is the primary control plane.
+In a Zero Trust architecture, identity becomes the primary control plane.
+Instead of trusting the network, systems trust:

 Continuous evaluation